 |Beginner Course This is for you if you have already done CBT but that was your only motorcycling experience.

 You get 18 hours of training split into eight two-hour sessions, plus an hour warm-up before each module of the test.

 |2 Hour Session If you prefer to pay as you go, or as a top-up to a course.||£70|

 The Practical Test is made up of £15.50 for Module One and £75 for Module Two.

 Add £4 booking fee if you want to use one of our pre-booked theory tests.

 Before you can take the practical test you will have to pass the Motorcycle Theory Test.

 The format is a multiple-choice test of 50 questions conducted on a touch-screen computer, followed by a hazard perception element where you will have to identify developing hazards on video clips.

 Official DVSA preparation material consists of books and DVDs which are available to buy from our office.
 We can book the test for you to coincide with your practical training or you may prefer to book it yourself.
-Telephone 0300 200 1122 or book on-line at gov.uk
+To book on-line go to gov.uk

 The Practical Test is split into two modules.
 Module One is mainly to check your machine handling skills and takes place on a tarmac pad at the Test Centre.
 Module Two is out on the road, much like a car driving test.
 The Test Centre is in Dunston, Gateshead, just over the river from here.
 Training with us will prepare you well for both modules.